Skip to main content

 In spring 2020, I had the opportunity to present my peace studies capstone research at a national conference in Washington, D.C.
 My research was inspired by experiences in the Peace Studies Program and a semester-long internship on Capitol Hill.
 This activity started my freshman year when I enrolled in Introduction to Peace Studies.
 Upon enrolling in the class, I didn’t have the slightest idea of what peace studies actually was.
 I quickly discovered that peace studies is unique in that it offers a holistic, interdisciplinary perspective on personal biases, civil conflicts, political unrest and state instability, which is extremely valuable for promoting peace and stability.

-This class immediately drew me to studying peace, because as a global citizen, I believe it is important to appreciate societal differences without those differences resulting in acts
+This class immediately drew me to studying peace, because as a global citizen, I believe it is important to appreciate societal differences without those differences resulting in

 By Richard LeComte